lbrndnr/nuage-macos/README.md

 Developed by [Laurin Brandner](https://twitter.com/lbrndnr), icon designed by [Yannick Lung](https://twitter.com/yannicklu).

 ## License
-Nuage is licensed under the [MIT License](http://opensource.org/licenses/mit-license.php).
+Nuage is licensed under GPL-3.0.
+You can use Nuage's code as long as your app is also licensed as GPL-3.0.
+For all other applications please [contact me](https://twitter.com/lbrndnr).